 He does the same thing from a different angle in the play below:

 With the ball in his hands, Olynyk has a number of tricks up his sleeve.
 He's a strong back-to-the-basket scorer with the ability to create his own shot without fading away.

 Watch him work while isolated in the post.
 He has nifty footwork, even though his foot speed is lacking.

 Olynyk is also a very reliable jump shooter and can stretch the floor out to the three-point mark.
-He's shooting 37.5 percent on his attempts from behind the arc, and though he doesn't project as a perimeter scorer, an outside stroke simply diversifies his offensive services.
+And though he doesn't project as a perimeter scorer, an outside stroke simply diversifies his offensive services.

 Overall, Olynyk illustrates top-notch instincts at the offensive end that will help him navigate around NBA power athletes.

 Olynyk will be limited at the next level without the ability to consistently play above the rim.